sfstoolbox/theory/nfchoa/index.rst

 Introducing these equations into :eq:`single-layer` one gets

 .. math::
-    :label: D_HOA
+    :label: freq-drivingfunction-hoa

     \tilde{D}_n(\w) =
         \frac{\tilde{S}_n(\w)}{\tilde{G}_n(\w)}.

 This means that the Fredholm equation :eq:`single-layer` states a convolution.
-For geometries where the required orthogonal basis functions exist, :eq:`D_HOA` follows directly via the convolution theorem :cite:`Arfken2005`, eq.
+For geometries where the required orthogonal basis functions exist, :eq:`freq-drivingfunction-hoa` follows directly via the convolution theorem :cite:`Arfken2005`, eq.
 (1013).
-Due to the division of the desired sound field by the spectrum of the Green’s function this kind of approach has been named |SDM| :cite:`Ahrens2010`.
-For circular and spherical geometries the term |NFC-HOA| is more common due to the corresponding basis functions.
-“Near-field compensated” highlights the usage of point sources as secondary sources in contrast to Ambisonics and |HOA| that assume plane waves as secondary sources.
+Due to the division of the desired sound field by the spectrum of the Green’s function this kind of approach has been named
+|SDM| :cite:`Ahrens2010`.
+For circular and spherical geometries the term
+|NFC-HOA| is more common due to the corresponding basis functions.
+“Near-field
+compensated” highlights the usage of point sources as secondary sources in contrast to Ambisonics and |HOA| that assume plane waves as secondary sources.

 The challenge is to find a set of basis functions for a given geometry.
 In the following paragraphs three simple geometries and their widely